// Features

 FieldTypeRequiredDescription

-branchrequired string Yes The ID of the parent branch to fork from.
+branchoptional string No External ID of the parent branch to fork from.
+When omitted, the server defaults to the chat's first (oldest) branch.

 templateIdoptional string No System prompt template ID to apply to the new branch.